chenchkx/ComponentSPD/readme.md

-If you find this code useful for your research, we appreciate it very much if you can cite our related works:
+<br>If you find this code useful for your research, we appreciate it very much if you can cite our related works:</br>

 BibTex :
 ```